Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos.md

 ## 2020

 - Jordan uses his last financial bullets to resource the development of a Provisional Tech Platform for The Movement.
-- Over the next few years as Jordan bleeds out, the platform is tested with hundreds of groups in dozens of countries, and receives follow-on resources to continue development.
+- Over the next few years as Jordan bleeds out, the platform is independently developed and tested with ~500 groups in ~50 countries, leading to follow-on resources in 2024 to continue development.

 ## 2019